fbpx

 Here at The Fertility & Gynaecology Academy, Dr Gorgy specialises in difficult cases and is experienced in treating individuals and couples with POI.

-Causes Of Premature Ovarian Insufficiency
+Causes of Premature Ovarian Insufficiency

 POI can be caused by: